Natalia Chacón: First Lady

 At her initiative, the first-ever children's and poor people's canteens were created in Mexico, which served stew, milk, and bread.
 The food they served was often the only food those people had access to.
 Moreover, her focus went toward building medical dispensaries to serve the less favored society layers.
 She juggled both her first lady obligations, raising children, and being the wife of the president at the same time without neglecting any responsibilities.

 She organized banquets often while leading the initiatives to feed children and the poor.
 Unfortunately due to having to raise nine children and various other responsibilities, she often fell ill with fever, insomnia, and various ailments.
 Due to her health complications, she stopped attending the Independence ceremonies, as well as other acts as first lady.

 Death

 When Natalia's condition worsened, the work of accompanying the president was carried out by her daughter Hortensia, who became the official replacement for the first lady.
 During the last day of Plutarco Calles's presidency of Mexico in 1927, Natalia Chacón Amarillas fell very ill with a pulmonary embolism and was transferred to a hospital in Los Angeles, California, where she underwent surgery on 23 May.
-However, she couldn't cope with the disease and died on 2 June due to a gallbladder complication.
+However, she died on 2 June due to a gallbladder complication.